San Miguel Canoa massacre: Incident

 The angry mob came closer, carrying machetes, stones, sticks, and pistols, and knocked on Lucas García's door.
 García tried to defend the men, but the townspeople wouldn't listen.
 García was immediately killed in front of his family, including his four children, by a machete blow to the neck and a gunshot wound.
 The mob then began to attack the University employees, whom they confused for students, brutally beating them and accusing them of carrying propaganda.
 A police commander showed up but wasn't able to stop the mob.
 Ramón and Jesús were killed immediately from machete wounds.
 Miguel, Roberto, and Julián were taken, badly injured, to the town square, next to the church.
 It was still raining.

 The mob continued to beat and torture the men, threatening to kill them.
-Due to a blockade that some locals had put in the road, it wasn't until 5 a.m. the next morning, that authorities arrived and stopped the mob.
+Due to a blockade that some locals had put in the road, it wasn't until 5 a.m. the next morning that authorities arrived and stopped the mob.
 Julián, Miguel, and Roberto managed to survive but were seriously injured.
 X-rays showed several wounds to the head, as well as kidney injuries and severe muscle pain.
 Julián lost several fingers from a machete blow during the attack.
 The fingers were given to his pregnant wife, Pilar Flores, in a bag that morning at the hospital.

-As of September 14, 2018, Julián González Báez is still alive.
-Julián says he does not hold a grudge against the indigenous community, but confirmed that he never returned to San Miguel Canoa.
-Roberto Rojano Aguirre, passed away around 2008, from suicide after the death of his wife.
-Flores Cruz died around 2011 from leukemia.
-The priest, Meza Pérez, who is accused of inciting the attacks, was never convicted of any crimes.
-He was only sent to the parish of Santa Inés Ahuatempan.